ifindev/sensor-streaming/backend/README.md

 }
 ```

-- For an input validation, write a custom dataValidation middleware that will validates whether all the required request's body is filled.
+- [ **DONE** ] For an input validation, write a custom dataValidation logic that will validates whether all the required request's body is filled.

-  - If all the required field is filled, then this middleware will return true.
+- If all the required field is filled, then the data will be stored.
-  - If one field is missing, then this middleware will return false.
+- If one field is missing, then status error will be send.

-- On the `sensor-model` which handles the data addition into `db.json`, add a timestamp data into the received data before storing it on the data storage.
+- [ **DONE** ] On the `sensor-model` which handles the data addition into `db.json`, add a timestamp data into the received data before storing it on the data storage.
 So the final data will look something like this:

 ```js
 {